cnlohr/rv003usb/testing/rvswdio_programmer/README.md

 And you can program, semihost and run basic GDB on a variety of WCH chips including the CH32V003, 20x, 30x and x03x.

-It's actually about the same speed as the normal programmer somehow, in spite of bit banging USB?
+It's actually only a little slower than the normal programmer somehow, in spite of bit banging USB?